AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## General Settings

-In AnyChart there are many settings that are configured in the same way for all chart types, including the Area chart, such as, for example, legend and interactivity settings.
+In AnyChart there are many settings that are configured in the same way for all chart types, including the Area chart (for example, legend and interactivity settings).

 Here is an overview of general settings: [General Settings](General_Settings).